zebfross/zebfross-dot-com/README.md

 	dst: "your_username@your_url.com:your_dir"

-Then upload the files to a web server by running the following:
+Then upload the files by running the following:

 	nanoc deploy --target public